alexaandru/vali/README.md

 but there are recipes on how to make them ☺️.

-Rather than a large collection of checks (which ultimately imply many deps) I wanted to try and go for the most things I could do with the least amount of checks.
+Rather than a large collection of checks (which ultimately imply many deps) **Vali** aims for the most things you could do with the least amount of checks.
+Even so, there are probably one or two too many checks already 🙃.

-I didn't do a good job at that, I'll reckon, I think this library already has too many checks 🙃.
-I may delete some and it's highly unlikely I'll add any new ones.

 ## Description